 GUITAR | VOICE | MUSIC THEORY | COMPOSITION | IMPROVISATION

 Don't know the first thing about music?
-Don't worry.
-We'll start from the ground up - learning basic posture, technique, and vocabulary that will have you playing songs in no time.
-It's as easy as Do - Re - Mi!
+Don't worry, students of all ages and experience levels are welcome.
+We'll start from the ground up - learning basic posture, technique, and vocabulary that will have you making music in no time.

 There's always more to learn, and a true master is a student for life.
-Musicians with a foundation of technique and music theory will benefit from advanced concepts in harmony, improvisation, chord substitution, scale and arpeggio patterns, inversions, theoretical analysis, composition and other specialized interests of study.
-We'll also taker a deeper look into stylistic choices to help develop your individual sound.
+Musicians with a foundation of technique and music theory will benefit from advanced concepts in harmony, improvisation, chord substitution, scale and arpeggio patterns, inversions, theoretical analysis, rhythmic study, composition and other specialized interests of study.
+We will also take a deeper look into stylistic choices to help develop your unique sound.